MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

    - If there's a network settings site match – emergency calling policies are returned to the Teams client from that site.
 (For more information about policies, see [Configure emergency policies](#configure-emergency-policies)).

    - If there's an LIS match – an emergency location from the network element the Teams client is connected to is returned to the Teams client.
+The match is performed in the following order with the first matched result being returned:
+       - WAP
+       - Ethernet Switch/Port
+       - Ethernet Switch
+       - Subnet

 3. When the Teams client makes an emergency call, the emergency location is conveyed to the PSTN network.